gnosisguild/zodiac-guard-scope/docs/setup_guide.md

 yarn hardhat allowFunction --network rinkeby --guard <scope_guard_address> --target <target_address> --sig <function_signature>
 ```

-An exampe of an escaped function sighash is `balanceOf\(address\)`.
+An example of an escaped function sighash is `balanceOf\(address\)`.

 #### Allow delegate calls to an addresses

-To allow the multisig owners to initiate delegate call trasnactions to an address, you must explicitly enable it for that target address.
+To allow the multisig owners to initiate delegate call transactions to an address, you must explicitly enable it for that target address.

 ```bash
 yarn hardhat allowDelegateCall --network rinkeby --guard <scope_guard_address> --target <target_address>